 Bankruptcy and student loans

-In all likelihood, you will still have to pay back your student loans—even after bankruptcy.
+Accordingly, you may still have to pay back your student loans—even after bankruptcy.

-Here are some key things to consider before you file:
+Here are some of the things to discuss with your bankruptcy attorney before you file:

 - The consequences of bankruptcy

 - Why claiming “undue hardship” may not discharge student loan debt

 - Why you should stay current with your student loans and avoid default

 - Understanding the impact on your credit score

 - Getting additional help

 Bankruptcy can successfully reduce or eliminate many forms of debt, but there are negative consequences.
 Depending on which type of bankruptcy you file, you may have to follow a court-ordered payment plan or undergo a liquidation of nonexempt assets.